Liquid369/blank/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Flits Core project, and is not to be confused with overall Flits Network Protocol consensus changes.
+The following applies to code changes to the FLITS Core project, and is not to be confused with overall FLITS Network Protocol consensus changes.

-Whether a pull request is merged into Flits Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into FLITS Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general